Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 * Can the same image be used on, say, EC2 and VirtualBox?
 **Heryandi**
 Deployment platforms: Not sure what you meant by deployment platforms.
 VirtualBox, VMware and KVM?
-EC2 & VBox: Need to investigate first.
+EC2 & VBox: Should be possible.
+For the details, [the other GSoC project](https://github.com/mininet/mininet/wiki/Mininet-network-in-a-box-and-automatic-deployment-on-ec2) seems to be directly related to this issue.
 **Heryandi End**

 Web front-end issues: